Westworld season 2 opener reinforces need for ethical AI (spoilers)

 Editor’s note: This story has some season two episode one story spoilers.

 Season two starts with more of the aftermath of that AI rebellion.
-I saw the first episode at a premiere showing in San Francisco last week in a discussion that involved a couple of members of the cast: Shannon Woodward, who plays programmer Elsie Hughes, and Simon Porterman, who plays park storyteller Lee Sizemore.
+I saw the first episode at a premiere showing in San Francisco last week, and I listened to a discussion that involved a couple of members of the cast: Shannon Woodward, who plays programmer Elsie Hughes, and Simon Porterman, who plays park storyteller Lee Sizemore.
 HBO screened the premiere in Silicon Valley in part because we are so hell-bent on creating the kind of AI that the show rails against.

 In Westworld season one, the show depicts humans at their worst, paying large sums of money to go to a theme park filled with robot humans.
 The humans mistreat the androids as sex dolls, gunplay targets, and otherwise as objects for living out their fantasies.
 Finally, the AI hosts in the park go off their scripts, or loops, and take matters into their own hands.